 Rental Cars for NC500

 It is easy to rent a car from Inverness Airport or downtown Inverness.
 Main rental car companies include Thrifty, Arnold Clark, Europcar, Hertz, Enterprise Rent-A-Car, and Focus Vehicle Rental.
 I’d recommend getting the smallest size vehicle you need and to be sure your rental is fully insured.
 A GPS unit can also be helpful for navigation.
+Enterprise are usually our favourite for car hire.

 Each rental car agency has its own rental policies.
 But generally, to rent a car in Scotland (or elsewhere in the UK), you must be at least 21 to 30 years old (many have 23 as an age limit) depending on the vehicle category and car rental agency, have held a valid driving license for at least a year (some require up to 3 years), and the driver’s license must be in English or using the Latin alphabet.
 If the license is not in English or Latin alphabet, then you will need to get a validated English translation or have an International Driving Permit.
 Surcharges may apply to drivers under age 25.